 Team meetings should not be primarily used for information sharing.
 They should be used for problem-solving!
 You can use some of the time to share information and catch each other up, but the majority of the meeting should be used to surface issues that have come up, potential issues that the team foresees, and obstacles that could prevent the team from meeting their goals.

-Use the time together to help solve problems, think of creative solutions, and prevent future breakdown.
+Use the time together to help solve problems, think of creative solutions, and prevent future breakdowns.
 The more proactive the team can be about recovery, the more smoothly the team will be able to achieve their desired outcomes.
 Remember to keep your team’s outcomes as your north star.
 Anything that’s not working to meet those outcomes can and should be adjusted.
 Growing and achieving breakthrough results is a learning process!
 Use mistakes and breakdowns as opportunities to think of creative solutions and to learn more for next time.

 Challenge No. 5: Hero Posturing from Wannabe Leaders